numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    have a ``dtype`` attribute already.
 2. In general, a datatype could represent a sequence, however, NumPy currently assumes that sequences are always collections of elements (the sequence cannot be an element itself).
-An example for this is would be ``vector`` DType.
+An example for this is would be a ``vector`` DType.
 3. An array may itself contain arrays with a specific dtype (even general Python objects).
+For example:
-In the above example of ``np.array([np.array(None, dtype=object)], dtype=np.String)`` this creates the issue of how to handle the included array.
+   ``np.array([np.array(None, dtype=object)], dtype=np.String)``
+   poses the issue of how to handle the included array.

 Some of these difficulties arise due to the fact that finding the correct shape of the output array and finding the correct datatype are closely related.